 It is also important to highlight the fact that ebolaviruses do not attack a single organ or system in the human body.
 Instead, they attack multiple organs and systems at once, particularly the immune system and the liver, while also replicating relentlessly.

 Remember that the Ebola virus impairs the immune response of the body by attacking immune cells.
 This impairment allows unmonitored replication and proliferation.
 Furthermore, when they attack immune cells, they replicate millions of copies for each infected cell.

 The infected immune cells carry the virus further to the nearby lymph nodes in which further replication takes place.
 From the lymph nodes, the virus enters the bloodstream and lymphatic system, thus spreading further throughout the body.
 The virus also attacks and replicates in other organs such as the liver.

 3. Ebola Virus Disease Can Cause Internal and External Hemorrhages

-What makes EVD both deadly and horrifying is that it can cause internal and external hemorrhages or bleeding in some cases.
+In some cases, what makes EVD both deadly and horrifying is that it can cause internal and external hemorrhages or bleeding.
 Note that once it enters the body and starts attacking multiple organs and systems at once, the extent of hemorrhaging can be expansive across the body.